belgattitude/soluble-japha/README.md

 ```

 Practically it works by communicating with a [PHP/Java bridge](https://github.com/belgattitude/php-java-bridge) server which exposes the JVM
-through an efficient network protocol.
+through a specific network protocol.
 This way all classes/libraries registered on the the JVM can be manipulated in PHP, almost just
-like you use them in Java. **soluble-japha** is the client part and was forket from the original [bridge project](http://php-java-bridge.sourceforge.net/pjb/).
+like you use them in Java. **soluble-japha** is the client part and was forked from the original [bridge project](http://php-java-bridge.sourceforge.net/pjb/).

 ## Use cases